HastilyConceivedCreatures/safecat/README.md

 # Safecat
-A CLI tool to for crypto functions
+A CLI tool for crypto functions.
+At the moment supports only the BabyJubJub elliptic curve EdDSA signatures.

 ## compile
 `cargo build`